25077667/NSYSU_Operating_System/hw3/part1.md

 1. Explain what memory-mapped I/O is and how it works.

     * What is MMI/O?
-        A method to mapping an I/O port to a process's virtual memory space.
-If the file(devices will be treated as a file) uses memory-mapped I/O then you can write to the specific memory address(mapped by MMI/O) and the file will be updated with the new data.
+        A method for mapping an I/O port to a process's virtual memory space.
+If the file (devices will be treated as a file) uses memory-mapped I/O then you can write to the specific memory address (mapped by MMI/O) and the file will be updated with the new data.

         A picture:
         ![example](https://images2017.cnblogs.com/blog/1094457/201710/1094457-20171019111628396-1048214045.png)